bclover/real-world-functional-programming-book/part1/error_quest.md

 ## A Bunch of Things Could Go Wrong

 The above lumps all errors into the `catch` as a String.
 We have to search in 1 place without any ability to be proactive or reactive.
 Sometimes we need to know what error occurred as either some are ok, or some require different code paths for us to take.
-We'll cover this advanced error handling in the "Result" section in Part 5.
+We'll cover this advanced error handling in the "Result" section in Part 5 and being more clear about what exact error it was in "Union" in Part 6.